Meet Our Providers

 Shelly Karbowski, PT, is a 1993 graduate of Wayne State University.
 Shelly has diverse clinical experience treating chronic and acute orthopedic conditions.
 Her experience and insight allow her to treat the source of the patients’ pain or weakness with multiple approaches.
 Many patients who were previously unsuccessful in physical therapy have found relief working with Shelly.

 Shelly focuses on restoring movement and function allowing patients to return to an active lifestyle.
-She has a special interest in treating pregnancy related back pain as well as pelvic floor dysfunction.
+She has a special interest in treating pregnancy related back pain, post-operative rehabilitation, and sports injuries.
 She strives to deliver quality personal and professional rehabilitation with specialized manual therapy techniques including myofascial release, muscle energy, joint mobilization and soft tissue techniques.
-Shelly educates patients on correct body mechanics and uses kinesiology tape to support joints and muscles.
+Shelly educates patients on correct body mechanics and uses kinesiotape to support joints and muscles.
 Specific exercise prescription and training is used to correct muscle imbalance that can lead to pain and weakness.
 Shelly has attended many continuing education courses and she integrates multiple techniques to get the best outcomes for her patients.

 In addition to treating patients, Shelly is also our Physical Therapy Department Manager overseeing our three physical therapy locations.
 Our staff is patient centered and ready to provide individualized quality rehabilitation services to our patients.